nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 .. table-from-sample-yaml::

+Running test cases for this sample requires additional software, such as the Wi-Fi **iPerf** application.
+Use iPerf version 2.0.5.
+For more details, see `Network Traffic Generator`_.

 Overview
 ********

-The sample demonstrates how the coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Bluetooth® LE radios in 2.4 GHz band using Wi-Fi client’s throughput and Bluetooth LE central’s throughput.
+The sample demonstrates how the coexistence mechanism is implemented, and how it can be enabled and disabled between Wi-Fi and Bluetooth LE radios in the 2.4 GHz band.
+This is done by using the throughput of the Wi-Fi client and the Bluetooth LE central.

 Test setup
 ==========